-R15.7.3.2 The Construction of, Reconstruction of, or Addition to, Buildings and Structures
+R15.7.3.2 The Construction of, Reconstruction of, or Addition to, Buildings and Structures a.
+Heiaht b.
+Separation Distances i.
+Building Not Housing Animals:

 The construction of, reconstruction of, or addition to, buildings and structures are a Permitted Activity, provided that the following Performance Standards are complied with: